AzrulHafiz3099/ProjectDAD/README.md

 1.User Interface Layer:
 User Interface:

-Components like JFrame, JTextField, and JButton are used to create the GUI.
+- Components like JFrame, JTextField, and JButton are used to create the GUI.

 2.Middleware Layer:

 REST API

-Endpoint: POST /saveDataInventory.php Receives inventory data (name and type) from the client, processes it, and saves it to the database.
+- Endpoint: `POST /saveDataInventory.php` Receives inventory data (name and type) from the client, processes it, and saves it to the database.

-Data Processing: Processes the incoming data using PHP.
+- Data Processing: Processes the incoming data using PHP.
 Receives data from the client application (UI).
 Processes and validates the received data.

-Database Interaction: Interacts with the MySQL database and executes the SQL INSERT query to save the data, and sends a response back to the client.
+- Database Interaction: Interacts with the MySQL database and executes the SQL INSERT query to save the data, and sends a response back to the client.

 3.Database Layer:

-Database projectdad
+- Database projectdad

-Table: equipment
+- Table: equipment

-Columns: name (Name of the equipment item) and type (Type of the equipment item).
+- Columns: name (Name of the equipment item) and type (Type of the equipment item).

-•Function/features:
+**Functions/Features in the Middleware**

--Add inventory item using endpoint 'POST /saveDataInventory.php'
+- Add equipment item using endpoint `POST /saveDataInventory.php`

--Function to accept name and type parameters, validates them and insert it into the 'inventory' table in database
+- Function to accept name and type parameters, validates them and insert it into the 'equipment' table in database

-**Rent Application**
+**2) Rent Application**

 Rent App
 - Let the user to Search and Update the equipment